Ayc0/MA2814-Project/docs/index.md

 ### Conclusion

-`(n, x) := (4.94, 0.666)` is chosen because it maximizes at the same time the percentage of differences with en and it.
+`(n, k) := (4.94, 0.666)` is chosen because it maximizes at the same time the percentage of differences with en and it.

 Having a rather large cutoff value can be explained because we are only interested in the location of the biggest percentages in the markov chains: knowing that the sequence "xw" is rare in a language and that it is also rare in another language has less value than it is rare in one but important in another one.